Propagators and widths of physical and purely virtual particles in a finite interval of time: The problem of the muon (unstable particles vs resonances)

 where $h$ stands for $h(x_{+},x_{-})$ and $h_{1}$ is its real part.
+The factor $1/\tau ^{2}$ takes care of the analogous factor appearing on the left-hand side of (\ref{gp}).
+The reason behind the separation (\ref{Omega}) is relatively simple to understand: $\Omega _{\text{decay}}$, which captures the $\phi $ decay, is the part proportional to the self-energy itself (i.e., proportional to $\Gamma $, in our approximation), while $\Omega _{\text{ particle}}$, which captures the particle observation, is the rest.
+The detailed resummation of the diagrams involved in the two cases can be found in \cite{fSelfK}.

-The structure of the last expression matches the one of (\ref{pvdecay}), while the first expression has no analogue in the case of purely virtual particles (which admit no particle observation, by definition, but just a \textquotedblleft decay\textquotedblright\ channel).
+The structure of $\Omega _{\text{decay}}/\tau ^{2}$ matches the one of (\ref {pvdecay}), while the first expression has no analogue in the case of purely virtual particles (which admit no particle observation, by definition, but just a \textquotedblleft decay\textquotedblright\ channel).

 We want to study $\Omega _{\text{particle}}$ and $\Omega _{\text{decay}}$ in two limiting situations of physical interest: unstable particles and resonances.